RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>70</sup> But he denied before [them] all, saying, I know not what thou sayest.
 <sup>71</sup> And when he was gone out into the porch, another [maid] saw him, and said unto them that were there, This [fellow] was also with Jesus of Nazareth.
 <sup>72</sup> And again he denied with an oath, I do not know the man.
-<sup>73</sup> And after a while came unto [him] they that stood by, and said to Peter, Surely thou also art [one] of them; for thy speech bewrayeth thee .
+<sup>73</sup> And after a while came unto [him] they that stood by, and said to Peter, Surely thou also art [one] of them; for thy speech bewrayeth thee.
 <sup>74</sup> Then began he to curse and to swear, [saying], I know not the man.
 And immediately the cock crew.
 <sup>75</sup> And Peter remembered the word of Jesus, which said unto him, Before the cock crow, thou shalt deny me thrice.
 And he went out, and wept bitterly.
 ## Chapter 27